karafka/waterdrop/README.md

 ### Forking and potential memory problems

-If you work with forked processes, make sure you **don't** use producer before the fork.
+If you work with forked processes, make sure you **don't** use the producer before the fork.
 You can easily configure the producer and then fork and use it.

 To tackle this [obstacle](https://github.com/appsignal/rdkafka-ruby/issues/15) related to rdkafka, WaterDrop adds finalizer to each of the producers to close the rdkafka client before the Ruby process is shutdown.
 Due to the [nature of the finalizers](https://www.mikeperham.com/2010/02/24/the-trouble-with-ruby-finalizers/), this implementation prevents producers from being GCed (except upon VM shutdown) and can cause memory leaks if you don't use persistent/long-lived producers in a long-running process or if you don't use the `#close` method of a producer when it is no longer needed.
 Creating a producer instance for each message is anyhow a rather bad idea, so we recommend not to.